How to Rebuild Your Life After Divorce

 - Growing the vineyard – Take care of yourself, adjust to any obstacles.

 - Harvest the vineyard – Be grateful for what you have right now.

 - Winnowing – Focus on the best and not the worst.

-- Drinking the Wine – we should appreciate as often as possible the gift of life, with our family and friends
+- Drinking the Wine – we should appreciate as often as possible the gift of life, with our family and friend

-It is easy to feel the loss of relationship even after a few months of separation.
+It is easy to feel the loss of a relationship even after a few months of separation.

 Consider this interview of Joshua Coleman Ph.D., by Terry Gaspard, MSW, LICSW on February 5, 2015: